asarkar/cassandra-unit-spring/README.md

 This library aims to be minimal and manages only the lifecycle of the Cassandra server during testing; it does not run initialization scripts or clean the database between tests, because you can do those things yourself.

+> If you abort a test or run two tests both of which start the server, you may be faced with a `FileAlreadyExistsException`.
+That is because of [this bug](https://github.com/jsevellec/cassandra-unit/issues/319).
 ## Contribute

 This project is a volunteer effort.
 You are welcome to send pull requests, ask questions, or create issues.